nicholaseager/nicholaseager.github.io/_pages/order.md

 ---
 layout: page
 title: Order a Print
 description: Thank you for your interest in my art!
+Please fill out the form below and I will personally reach out to you.
 ---

-Please fill out the form below and I will personally reach out to you.
-Thank You!

 {% include order-form.html %}